-Trade union membership on political participation has both important and positive influence and is associated with higher levels of political activism and electoral participation.
-They can also help support a claim in court against the violation of right to political participation and even institute an action on behalf of an individual whose right has been violated or restricted.
+Trade Unions can also assist with support a claim in court against the violation of right to political participation and even institute an action on behalf of an individual whose right has been violated or restricted.

 NGOs play important part in the modern political society by encouraging voter turnout, facilitating collective actions in support of an issue.
 In so doing, they stimulate political participation by creating opportunities and platforms for association, and providing resources.
 NGOs work to contribute to the realization of human rights.
 They mobilize, articulate, and represent the concerns and interests of people at different levels of decision-making; locally, nationally, or internationally.

 NGOs help promote right to political participation by leading citizens actions which include petitions, protests, social media campaigns, lobbying, legislative advocacy.
 In so doing, NGOs can help introduce bills that can influence government policies to favour citizens or stop policies that harm citizens.

 Civil society organisation may also help support you when your right to political participation has been affected.